bookercodes/booker.codes/works/scrimba-blog.md

 ## The business problem

-When I joined Scrimba as employee #2 in 2020, I wore multiple hats, including "Community Manager."
+When I joined Scrimba as employee #2 in 2020, I wore multiple hats, including "Community Manager" before bring promoted to Content Lead.

 As I huddled with students, I heard the same questions again and again (and again!):